 Making A Pipe Dream A Reality

-After another rundown of all the numbers to be sure this investment would not put us in the dumps, we further discussed to make sure this is absolutely what we wanted.
+After another rundown of all the numbers to be sure the down payment would not put us in the dumps, we further discussed to make sure this is absolutely what we wanted.
 It was an invigorating experience to make sure a big and sudden move, but we knew this was the best option for my mom.

 It was an investment towards her health, happiness, and likely longevity.